heavymetalthings/LightFedora/README.md

 ## TTY!

-Once your machine reboots, you should see this on your screen :
+Once your machine reboots, you should see this on your screen, after logging in :

 ![image10](/assets/images/10.png)

+now we can proceed to install all the packages that we want !

+## Installing X

+## Setting up the DM

+## Setting up qtile